Here's how India is celebrating Diwali

 What the holiday signifies

-Diwali, or Dipawali, gets its name from the Sanskrit word "deepavali," which means "row of clay lamps."
-Many people in India will light these lamps outside of their homes to symbolize the inner light that protects them from spiritual darkness, in tune with a holiday that is an ode to the triumph of good over evil.
+Diwali, or Deepawali, gets its name from the Sanskrit word deepavali, which means "row of clay lamps."
+Many people in India will light these lamps outside their homes to symbolize the inner light that protects them from spiritual darkness, in tune with a holiday that is an ode to the triumph of good over evil.

-Hindu celebrations center around the return of Rama and Sita, two deities, to Ayodyha, an ancient city in India, after being exiled.
-Sikhs, Jains, and even Buddhists have their own lore surrounding the holiday — you can read about it here.
+Hindu celebrations center on the return of Rama and Sita, two deities, to Ayodhya, an ancient city in India, after being exiled.
+Sikhs, Jains and even Buddhists have their own lore surrounding the holiday — you can read about it here.

 The course of the five days includes cleaning house, buying new furnishings and exchanging gifts with loved ones.
-It also centers on traditions like buying new kitchen utensils to help bring good fortune, and other practices to attract the goodwill of spirits.
+It also centers on traditions such as buying new kitchen utensils to help bring good fortune, as well as other practices to attract the goodwill of spirits.

 What the festivities look like in India